MicrosoftDocs/fabric-docs/docs/data-engineering/azure-fabric-diagnostic-emitters-log-analytics.md

 **To set the environment as the workspace default:**

-1. Navigate to Workspace Settings in Fabric.
+1. Navigate to Workspace settings in Fabric.
 2. Find the **Spark settings** in your Workspace settings **(Workspace setting -> Data Engineering/Science -> Spark settings)**
 3. Click **Environment** tab and choose the environment with diagnostics spark properties configured, and click **Save**.

 > [!NOTE]
+>
-Only workspace admins can manage configurations.
+> Only workspace admins can manage configurations.
 The values will apply to notebooks and Spark job definitions that attach to Workspace Settings.
-For more details, see Fabric Workspace Settings. (https://learn.microsoft.com/en-us/fabric/get-started/workspaces)
+For more details, see [Fabric Workspace Settings](../get-started/workspaces.md).

 ## Submit an Apache Spark application and view the logs and metrics